alexc-dft/aim_pot_parser/README.md

 # aim_pot_parser - An AIMPRO potential to .cube format parser
 Scripts for setting up a regular grid of points for AIMPRO potential calculations and parsing the results to the .cube file format

+Please acknowledge the code author(s) (Alex Christison) in works arising from the use of this software.

+Copyright (c) A Christison 2025 All Rights Reserved.

 N.B. recurse submodules must be enabled to properly clone this repo: git clone --recurse-submodules <repo_address>

 All routines & classes must have Google style docstrings: https://google.github.io/styleguide/pyguide.html